psht13/avl-tree/README.md

 # avl-tree-rust

 **avl-tree-rust** is a high-performance native AVL tree library for Node.js.
-Written in Rust and exposed through N-API, this library offers efficient self-balancing tree operations such as insertion, search, and in-order traversal.
+Written in Rust and exposed through N-API, this library offers efficient self-balancing tree operations such as insertion, removal, search, and in-order traversal.
 It supports both numbers and strings as keys and values, and even provides bulk insertion for added convenience.

 > **Note:** This library is designed for Node.js environments only and has not been tested in browsers.